tiffanynuugen/jot-app/README.md

 # Jot

-Jot is an online, minimal note-taking app built with a Rails API and Javascript.
-It is a fun and sandbox-y way to take notes and essentially works like online text editors but with notes instead.
+An app to find good eats, leave reviews, and save restaurants.
+It is built with React/Redux on the frontend and Rails API as the backend.

 ## Installation